 It’s a given that social media platforms like Facebook, Twitter, and LinkedIn are pretty much essential.
 You should use them to: build brand awareness, connect with clients and customers, share news, and engage in conversations.

-But you’re probably wondering where do I start?
+But you’re probably wondering where do I start.
 That’s where niche social media platforms come in.
-Knowing which ones your target audience is already using will make reaching them that much easier.
+Knowing which ones your target audience is already using will make reaching them much more straightforward.

 Examples: Tumblr (if you sell fashion or design), Pinterest (if you sell home goods), Instagram (if you’re in photography) and TikTok (for a younger generation).

-As you can see, there are many different types of social media platforms out there, as well as a lot of ways to get started and use social media to grow your business.
+As you can see, there are many different social media platforms out there and many ways to get started and use social media to grow your business.

 The tips discussed will help you get started with your first few posts, but after that, it’s up to you.